 by TeachThought Staff

-In public education, genius hour can be thought of as a response to rigid, test-driven, and ‘achievement-focused’ climate that testing-based model of school improvement has encouraged in schools over the two or three decades.
-It allows (actually, it requires) students to explore their own ideas and follow their own instincts in learning for the sake of learning, creating for the sake of creating and doing for the sake of doing.
+In public education, Genius Hour can be thought of as a response to rigid, test-driven, and ‘achievement-focused’ climate that the testing-based model of school improvement has encouraged in schools over the two or three decades.
+It allows (actually, it requires) students to explore their own ideas and follow their own instincts in learning for the sake of learning, creating for the sake of creating, and doing for the sake of doing.
 An underlying assumption of genius hour is that if students are given space and tools and audiences and time, they will create something personal and compelling, and of course be ‘learning’ in the process.

 It has several unique characteristics that separate it from other approaches to education.

 As we said in Principles Of Genius Hour, Genius Hour is most notably associated with Google, where “employees are able to spend up to 20% of their time working on projects they’re interested in and passionate about.
 The study and work are motivated intrinsically, not extrinsically.
 The big idea for Google is that employees motivated by curiosity and passion will be happier, more creative, and more productive, which will benefit the company in terms of both morale, ‘off genius productivity, and ‘on genius’ performance.”

 The idea here is that teachers engage and empower students by connecting them with the ideas and content and opportunities themselves by allowing them to pick something they want to learn more about, do, or accomplished, and then do exactly that following their curiosity through inquiry and research.